dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/faq.md

 Otherwise your code is **invalid C++**, and may break in unexpected ways.
 In particular, using it in GoogleTest comparison assertions (`EXPECT_EQ`, etc) will generate an "undefined reference" linker error.
-The fact that "it used to work" doesn't mean it's valid.
+The fact that "it used to work" doesn'type mean it's valid.
 It just means that you were lucky. :-)

 If the declaration of the static data member is `constexpr` then it is implicitly an `inline` definition, and a separate definition in `foo.cc` is not